I’m a homegrown southern woman, mom to three wonderful kids, and wife to the man of my dreams. I write a lot about motherhood and parenting.

 4. Broaden Your Child's Perspective

-Help him to understand the bad experiences of being bullied.
-Share experiences of you or a member of your family getting bullied with him.
-When he begins to understand just how much suffering he has caused another as a result of his bullying, it may help him and even change him for the better.
+Please help them to understand the bad experiences of being bullied.
+Share with them your experiences with bullying or stories from a family member.
+When they begin to understand just how much suffering they have caused another due to their bullying, it may help them and even change them for the better.

 5. Be a Great Example